KatherineEbel/turbo-repo-cra-express-template/README.md

-# Turborepo Docker starter with CRA
+# Turborepo Docker starter with CRA and Storybook

 This is a modified version of the Docker starter Turborepo.
+I changed out NextJS for Create React App.
+I also added Storybook.

 ## What's inside?